pepkit/pepspec/docs/looper/how-to/report-objects.md

 Looper passes the schema and results file to the pipeline.
 Pipestat then uses these items to create a PipestatManager object (`psm`) which can access the previously reported results.

 Once we've plotted the results in a bar chart, we can report the location of the saved plot using pipestat.
-The structure of the reported image, `regions_plot` is a nested dictionary and contains all the required fields from our modified pipestat output schema.
+The structure of the reported image, `regions_plot`, is a nested dictionary and contains all the required fields from our modified pipestat output schema.

 Make sure `count_lines_plot.py` is executable: